-From the amazing people over at Equal Rights Institute (ERI), I have learned there are four logical implications — that is, four statements which must be true — if a woman’s body is truly a sovereign zone.
+From the amazing people over at Equal Rights Institute (ERI), I have learned there are several logical implications — that is, statements which must be true — if a woman’s body is truly a sovereign zone.
 Bringing these implications into the discussion on bodily autonomy can help an abortion-choice advocate see the extremism of the SZ argument.
 (They list five logical implications in the linked article, I simplify to four implications for the purposes of this article.)

 1. There should be no restrictions on abortions at all.

 You could make the above statement, or you could simply ask: At what stage of pregnancy should abortion be legal?
 Under what circumstances should abortion be legal?

 Most abortion-choice advocates are uncomfortable with late-term abortions, unless there are certain extenuating circumstances present.
 They are also usually uncomfortable with sex-selective abortions or abortions for reasons besides health of mother, rape, or incest.
 But if the woman’s body is a sovereign zone, there should be no restrictions on abortion for any reason (age of fetus, fetal sex, fetal disability, etc.), or the position is incoherent and inconsistent.